 - 1. WinRoute Firewall Engine is running as a service or it is running under a user account with administrator rights to the WinRoute host. - 2.
 The server (i.e. the WinRoute host) belongs to a corresponding Windows NT or Active Directory (Windows 2000/2003/2008) domain. - 3.
 Client host belongs to the domain. - 4.
 User at the client host is required to authenticate to this domain (i.e. local user accounts cannot be used for this purpose). - 5.
-The NT domain / Kerberos 5 authentication method (see chapter 15.1) must be set for the corresponding user account under WinRoute.
-NTLM cannot be used for authentication in the internal database.
+The NT domain or the Active Directory authentication method (see chapter 15.1) must be set for the corresponding user account under WinRoute.
+NTLM cannot be used for users authenticated only internally inside WinRoute.